Liksu/kv-input/README.md

 ## Interaction

-The `kv` property allows to set data into component, or to read modified object.
+The `kv` property allows to set the data into component, or to read the modified object.

 ```js
 // set data